-Just in time for the start of NBA 2K League qualifiers which begin today, we’ve compiled a list of NBA 2K League Tips to maximize the chance of getting drafted.
+To help your NBA 2K League Combine journey or just to be a better “Comp Baller” aka Competitive Baller, we’ve compiled a list of NBA 2K League Tips to maximize the chance of getting drafted by the NBA 2K League as well as upping your game.
 These tips cover mostly the “on the court” performance and gameplay elements.
 For more of the professional and other aspects of the NBA 2K League, check out How to Improve Your NBA 2K League Draft Stock – Part 1 and Part 2.

 Read below for all NBA 2K League Tips (list in no order):

 1) Court Vision

 Advanced players possess elite court vision.
 Not just with passing and finding the open man, but court vision to see and study every player on the court at once, court vision on offense and defense, seeing when a teammate may need help on defense, seeing plays develop on the court, etc. This can be obtained mostly by in-game experience, studying movement patterns, and having an observational and opportunity focused mentality when playing 5 vs 5.

 Having great control of your player is something that will separate you from the rest.
 Knowing all the moves and animations in the player’s arsenal, knowing the advanced controls of the game, icon passing (must-have), knowing effective dribble combos, and basically having a great feel for your player’s moves and pulling off intended moves when you want to make them.
 This takes practice / training, repetition, and in-game experience vs an opponent.